 Bacolod is exactly like Cebu City — only quieter and less stressful.

-Bacolod City has its own SM Supermall.
+The city also has its very own SM Supermall.

 Bacolod also has a Robinsons Mall and an Ayala Mall called The District.